2014 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 2014 No Mint Mark Shield Penny Value

-Market performance shows promising appreciation potential, as almost 4 billion 2014 Lincoln Cents were produced, yet only in MS68 or higher are they scarce, creating collector demand for top-grade examples with significant upside potential.
+Market performance shows promising appreciation potential.
+Nearly 4 billion were produced, yet only MS68 or higher examples are genuinely scarce, creating collector demand for top-grade specimens with significant upside potential.

 2014 No Mint Mark Shield Penny (RD) Price/Grade Chart